 7. Avoid grazing.

 Routinely eating small amounts of food taxes the digestive fire by forcing it to be in a constant state of work.
-This in time will exhaust and deplete the fire, causing symptoms of indigestion and toxic accumulation (which further weakens the digestion).
+This, in time, will exhaust and deplete the fire, causing symptoms of indigestion and toxic accumulation (which further weakens the digestion).

 Ideally, an individual with digestive issues should be eating three meals a day, at proper times with no snacking in between.
 This allows sufficient time between food intake to fully digest the previous meal and should reduce the amount of gas and bloating straightaway.